Month: December 2016

 How often do you typically calibrate your outlet moisture sensor?
 And what is your calibration procedure?
 (Note: The photo is of the outlet sensor installation.
 Brian diverts a portion of the outlet flow to a pipe where the sensor is mounted.
 The product flow past the sensor is kept constant by the auger that returns the product to the main stream. )

 Check / Calibrate several times daily especially if we changed varieties of corn.
 Also check before overnight.
 I recalibrate if its more than a couple tenths off.
 I push the calibrate button mounted near sensor and take a sample over about 20 to 30 seconds.
 Gives me enough grain to run two tests on my moisture tester.
 If both tests are close to the same, I average and recalibrate.
 If the tests are not close, I start over.

-This entry was posted in Control Technology, Dryer Master Experiences, Drying, Grain Drying, Moisture Sensors, Uncategorized and tagged control technology, corn, dryer master, grain dryer, grain drying, moisture control, Moisture sensor, soybeans.
+This entry was posted in Control Technology, Dryer Master Experiences, Drying, Grain Drying, Grain Handler dryer, Moisture Sensors, Uncategorized and tagged control technology, corn, dryer master, grain dryer, grain drying, moisture control, Moisture sensor, soybeans.